-The map appeared in DeVaugondy's Atlas Portatif.
-Despite the relatively small size, this is one of the more detailed maps of Texas and the Southwest during the period.
+De Vaugondy's scarce map of Baja California, Texas and the Southwest, one of the few detailed regional maps of the period, from DeVaugondy's Atlas Portatif.
+A bit of staining in the upper margin, else a nice example.
+Despite the relatively small size, this is one of the more detailed map of Texas and the Southwest during the period.

 Gilles Robert de Vaugondy (1688-1766) was the head of a leading family of geographers in eighteenth century France.
 Gilles got his start when he jointly inherited the shop of Pierre-Moullart Sanson, grandson of the famous geographer Nicholas Sanson.
 The inheritance included the business, its stock of plates, and a roller press.
 In 1760 Gilles became geographer to King Louis XV.
 His son, Didier Robert de Vaugondy (ca. 1723-1786), was also a geographer and the two worked together.
 They were known for their exactitude and depth of research.
 In 1757, they produced the Atlas Universel, considered an authority for many years.